 - — High Germination Rate

-Health Benefits of Our Salad Mix of Sprouting Seeds
+Nutritional Value of Salad Mix of Sprouting Seeds

-- The sprouting seeds of radishes are rich in glucoraphanin that has great anticancer properties.
+Sprouting Seeds of Radishes are rich in glucoraphanin that has great properties.
 The content of glucoraphanin in seeds decreases with the development of the plant.
-Radish sprouts have a high content of nutrients, particularly vitamins (A, B, B2, C), and minerals (iron, potassium, magnesium, phosphorus, and sodium).
-Red radish sprouts contain 15% of protein and have a positive effect on eyesight and digestion.
+Radish sprouts have a high content of nutrients, particularly vitamins (A, B, B2, C) and minerals (iron, potassium, magnesium, phosphorus, and sodium).
+Red radish sprouts contain 15% of protein.

 How to Sprout Seeds at Home